knicklabs/node-concat/readme.markdown

 NodeConcat is a command line utility that concatenates text files listed in a manifest.
 It is useful as a simple build tool for CSS, JavaScript, and other text files.
 It does not do beautification, minification, obfuscation, or compression.
 You will need other tools for those tasks.

+NodeConcat should work on Mac OS X, Gnu/Linux, and Windows systems capable of running Node.js.
+Thanks to (ricklws)[https://github.com/ricklws] for the Windows support.

 NodeConcat is released under the MIT license.

 ### Getting Started